Reflective Unit Test Generation for Precise Type Error Detection with Large Language Models: Approach

 \subsubsection{Reflection Agents}

 As discussed in Section~\ref{sec:intro}, a valid type error test case must satisfy two conditions: (1) type consistency—the test input should satisfy the inferred type constraints, and (2) semantic validity—the error should arise from a meaningful usage scenario rather than unrealistic scenarios or unrelated logic issues.
 To enforce these criteria, \tool{} employs two specialized reflection agents: \begin{itemize} \item \textbf{Type Consistency Agent}: Checks whether the test inputs align with the inferred type constraints. \item \textbf{Semantic Validity Agent}: Verifies that the test reflects a realistic use case and that the error genuinely stems from a true type misuse. \end{itemize} Each agent is provided with the inferred type constraints used to generate the test case, the content of the invocation chain, the generated test case, and its execution output, including error messages and stack traces.
 To compensate for LLMs’ limited domain knowledge in diagnosing type-related false positives, \tool{} adopts a few-shot learning approach.
 Each agent is guided by two curated examples—one illustrating a true type error and another showing a false positive due to invalid input.
 Figure~\ref{fig:type_example} presents the examples for the type consistency agent.
+Due to space limitation, we put other examples used on our project homepage~\cite{homepage}.

 Both agents produce outputs with four components: \begin{itemize} \item \textbf{Decision}: Classifies the test as a true or false positive. \item \textbf{Confidence}: Indicates certainty (high, medium, low), which will be used in subsequent meta-evaluation. \item \textbf{Rationale}: Summarizes the rationale behind the decision. \item \textbf{Suggestions}: If the test is deemed false positive, offers guidance for fixing the test. \end{itemize} The results from the two reflection agents are then forwarded to a third agent, i.e., the evaluation agent, which acts as an arbiter and makes the final decision.